snowdj/geocompr/04-spatial-operations.md

 ### Spatial subsetting {#spatial-raster-subsetting}

-The previous chapter (section \@ref(manipulating-raster-objects)) demonstrated how to subset raster datasets using cell IDs.
+The previous chapter (section \@ref(manipulating-raster-objects)) demonstrated how to retrieve values associated with specific cell IDs or row and column combinations.
-Raster cell values can also be extracted by location (coordinates) and other spatial objects.
+Raster objects can also be extracted by location (coordinates) and other spatial objects.
 To use coordinates for subsetting, one can 'translate' the coordinates into a cell ID with the **raster** function `cellFromXY()`.
 An alternative is to use `raster::extract()` (be careful, there is also a function called `extract()` in the **tidyverse**) to extract values.
 Both methods are demonstrated below to find the value of the cell that covers a point located 0.1 units from the origin.